diyclassics/diyclassics.github.io/cv.md

 ### Teaching Experience

 #### Instructor, Institute for the Study of the Ancient World
+- Generating Antiquity: Artificial Intelligence for the Ancient World (Spring 2024)
 - Text Analysis for Historical Language Research (Fall 2023)
 - Introduction to Digital Humanities for the Ancient World (Fall 2017, Fall 2016)